pikatchu/closedsource/book/0024-jasmina.md

 “Pedro!”

-The traveler’s face lit up.
+The traveler's face lit up.
 “Fernando!
-Hermano, it’s good to see you!”
+Hermano, it's good to see you!”

 Fernando stood up and stretched, walking toward the car.
 “How long will you be charging for today?
 Do you have time to have a bite?”

-Pedro clapped a hand on Fernando’s shoulder, grinning.
+Pedro clapped a hand on Fernando's shoulder, grinning.
 “Of course.
 How could I say no to your cooking?”

 Fernando laughed.
 “Then come in, amigo.
-Let’s eat.”
+Let's eat.”

 Together, they stepped inside La Casa de Fernando, leaving the heat of the desert behind.